A good profit margin on the most common cocktails is about 80%. That’s, on average, 10-15% higher than food. Not too shabby.

 Alcohol and Drink Pricing Made Easy

-To boost your bar’s profit margin, drink prices need to change to reflect the reality of ingredient cost, competition, and demand.
+To boost your bar’s profit margin, drink prices need to change to reflect the reality of ingredient cost, prime cost, competition, and demand.
 That’s a lot of calculations to do.
 This also incentivizes your bartenders to upsell and maximize your profits.
 Just make sure you know things like how many ounces in a pint.

 That’s why liquor inventory software like BinWise is so useful.
 We help bars and restaurants across the country get the data they need to price liquor strategically.
 It will also prevent you from discovering what happens when alcohol expires.